Dingle: Places of interest

 Dingle is home to Murphy's Ice Cream, a cafe that serves ice cream and coffee.
 Murphy's has homemade ice cream made from Kerry cattle.

-Dingle Distillery was launched in Dingle in 2012.
+Another business, Dingle Distillery, was launched in 2012.

 Gallaunmore, a standing stone and National Monument, lies 3 km (2 miles) to the east.

 St. Manchan's Oratory (An Teampall Geal), a medieval oratory with ogham stone and souterrain, lies on nearby Lateeve Hill.

 Sport

-Dingle is home to the Dingle GAA club, which plays the popular game of Gaelic football.
+Dingle is home to the Dingle GAA club, which fields Gaelic football teams.
 The most noted tournament in which Dingle competes is the Kerry Senior Football Championship.
-Rugbaí Chorca Dhuibhne, the local rugby team, and Dingle Bay Rovers F.C. are based in the area.
+Rugbaí Chorca Dhuibhne, the local rugby team, and Dingle Bay Rovers F.C. are also based in the area.

+The yearly Dingle Marathon started in 2009, when John Griffin, a former winner of the Dublin Marathon, won the race at 50 years old.
+The full marathon begins and ends in Dingle town, taking in Slea Head and the Dingle Peninsula on its route, whilst the half marathon goes from Dingle to Dun Chaoin.
+The inaugural event had 2,500 participants, and participation peaked at approximately 3,500 participants in 2018.
+The course is certified by the Athletics Association of Ireland.

 Transport

 Bus routes serving Dingle include routes to Killarney, to Tralee, to Kerry Airport, to Cloghane (via Castlegregory), and to Ballydavid (via Ballyferriter and Dunquin).

-Car rental services are available primarily from Kerry Airport, with international and local businesses operating services.

 Dingle was formerly the western terminus of the narrow-gauge Tralee and Dingle Light Railway, which closed in 1953.
 The station was sited opposite the hospital, on the N86 road into the town from Lispole, where an undertakers premises and disused petrol station now stand.
 The railway station opened on 1 April 1891, closed for passenger traffic on 17 April 1939 and for regular goods traffic on 10 March 1947, finally closing altogether on 1 July 1953, by which time a cattle train once per month was the sole operation.

 Today, the closest train terminal is Tralee, with bus services operating from Tralee Bus and Rail Stations.
 In addition, bus services operate from Killarney Bus and Rail Stations to Dingle.